MaximilianHagelstam/postgres-node-starter/README.md

 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
 4. Make a `.env` it the root of your project as per `.env.example`.
 5. Run `yarn install` to install dependencies.
-6. Run `yarn run build` to compile the example app.
+6. Run `yarn build` to compile the example app.
 7. Run `yarn start` to start the example app.

 ## Features